 WHAT DO I DO IF I AM GRINDING MY TEETH?

 Many of us occasionally clench or grind our teeth from time to time and it does not usually cause any harm, but those who are grinding their teeth on a regular basis can be doing some great damage and causing other problems to their oral health.
 Many dental professionals attribute teeth grinding to an abnormal bite or sometimes even missing or crooked teeth.
 Stress and anxiety can also cause people to grind their teeth, and because it usually occurs during sleep, they may not even be aware of it.
 If you suspect that you are a teeth grinder, there are some tell tale signs that usually will confirm it for you.
 A sore jaw or constant headache are usually always signs of grinding teeth.
 Family members may also hear you grinding your teeth as you sleep.
 Your dental professional can inspect your teeth if you are concerned that you have these symptoms and can help look for other signs, such as abnormalities in your teeth and jaw tenderness, to confirm that you do indeed grind your teeth while sleeping.
-If you find that you do have a teeth grinding problem, here are some tips that may help in correcting the problem:

 • Dentists recommend being fitted for a mouth guard which will protect your teeth from grinding while you are asleep.